MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrating-asr-rules.md

 This article helps you to map common rules to Microsoft Defender for Endpoint.

-## Scenarios when migrating from a third-party HIPS product to ASR rules
+## Scenarios when migrating from a non-Microsoft HIPS product to ASR rules

 ### Block creation of specific files